WillSlaunwhite/FoodTruckProject/README.md

 unsure at this point if I should be declaring the length of the array I'll be storing the objects in or if i should just declare it as obj[] arr = {};

+I also have rating initialized as a string instead of a double in case the user wants to quit out on case 1, but this feels like it's probably wrong